little-pinecone/openapi-client-code-generation-test/README.md

 ## Profiles summary

-The project can be built with various different profiles to allow for flexible configuration.
 Below you'll find a short summary of the available profiles.

-### Spring profiles

-* `angular` - used for client code generation.
-Applied automatically when the `angular` Maven profile is enabled.

 ### Maven profiles

 * `angular` - for [generating client code](https://codesoapbox.dev/generate-client-code-from-spring-boot-using-maven/)

+### Spring profiles

+* `angular` - applied automatically when the `angular` Maven profile is enabled, required for setting up a proper host for the app during code generation

 ## API documentation